ilastik/ilastik.github.io/documentation/counting/counting.md

 ## Dots and stripes

-Use boxes to get general idea of quality

 ## 4. Algorithms
-Two different regression approaches are currently implemented in this workflow depending on the availability of CPLEX on the machine where ilastik is intalled.
+Two different regression algrotihms are currently supportd by the Counting workflow depending on the availability of CPLEX on the machine where ilastik is intalled.
+These algorithm have costumizable user parameters.

 ### Random Regression Forest
 This approach uses a Random Regression Forest as regression algorithm.